 (Signs / symptoms)

-ACADVLD is an inborn error of mitochondrial long-chain fatty acid (LCFA) oxidation, which results in impaired energy production from exogenous and endogenous fatty acids.
-ACADVLD is associated with three phenotypes.
-The severe, early-onset form has high mortality and typically presents in the first months of life with cardiomyopathy, pericardial effusion, and arrhythmias, as well as hypotonia, hepatomegaly, and intermittent hypoglycemia.
-The intermediate form typically presents in infancy or early childhood with hypoketotic hypoglycemia and hepatomegaly, but without cardiomyopathy, and is associated with a lower mortality than the severe form.
-The later-onset form, probably the most common phenotype, presents with intermittent rhabdomyolysis, muscle cramps and/or pain, and/or exercise intolerance.
-Hypoglycemia typically is not present at the time of symptoms, though some patients may have a previous history of hypoglycemia.
+VLCAD deficiency is an inborn error of mitochondrial long-chain fatty acid (LCFA) oxidation, which results in impaired energy production from exogenous and endogenous fatty acids.
+VLCAD deficiency is associated with three phenotypes.
+The severe, early-onset form has high mortality and typically presents with hypertrophic or dilated cardiomyopathy, pericardial effusion, and arrhythmias, as well as hypotonia, hepatomegaly, and intermittent rhabdomyolysis.
+The intermediate or moderate form typically presents with hypoketotic hypoglycemia and hepatomegaly associated with a catabolic stress, but without cardiomyopathy, and is associated with a lower mortality than the severe form.
+The later-onset mild form, probably the most common phenotype, presents with intermittent rhabdomyolysis, muscle cramps and/or pain, and/or exercise intolerance.
+In pediatric patients, early signs of decompensation may be subtle, including lethargy and/or floppiness.
+In adult patients, early signs of metabolic decompensation are predominated by muscle symptoms, but also can be subtle including lethargy, muscle aches and pain or feeling ‘not right.’
+Hypoglycemia typically is not present at the time of symptoms (GR), though some patients may have a previous history of hypoglycemia.
+Patients can be seriously ill without hypoglycemia or hypoglycemia only occurs at a relatively late stage.

 Natural History